 Final Thoughts

 We love our BBQ grill and use it daily.
 We can’t really imagine traveling without it, but we also can’t imagine hauling around a bunch of small propane bottles in order to be able to use it.
-That’s why we wanted to get this post out.
+That’s why we wrote this post.

 There are lots of options for connecting to your rig’s onboard propane tank(s) for use with your portable grill.
 We hope this information is helpful to you if you enjoy grilling like we do!